hyperledger/web3j-docs/docs/web3j_evm.md

 Web3j web3j = Web3j.build(new EmbeddedWeb3jService(configuration, operationTracer));
 ```

 When your project leverages our [gradle plugin](https://github.com/web3j/web3j-gradle-plugin) the ```ConsoleDebugTracer``` will automatically pick up Solidity contract metadata and use that to display source code context.
-Usually, these meta data json files are stored within ```build/resources/main/solidity```.
+Usually, these metadata json files are stored within ```build/resources/main/solidity```.
 If you have chosen to place these elsewhere you will need to specify their location when creating the debugger instance:

 ```java
 OperationTracer operationTracer = new ConsoleDebugTracer(new File("alternative/metadata/file/location"));